Does Turkey Really Make You Sleepy?

-Loosen that belt, kick your feet up on the table and feel the drowsiness wash over you.
+Loosen that belt, kick your feet up on the table, and feel the drowsiness wash over you.
 Another Thanksgiving meal comes to a close and there’s nothing you want more than to put head to pillow for an extended hibernation late into Friday morning.
 After murmuring some half-hearted excuse for your early exit, a friend chimes in, “It’s all that turkey.
-Turkey makes you tired.”
+Turkey makes you sleepy.”

 We’ve all heard this Thanksgiving nutrition tidbit.
-Some have even looked further into it, discovering that turkey’s high L-Tryptophan content is supposedly responsible for the drowsy state many find themselves in post Thanksgiving feast.
-There’s definitely L-Tryptophan in turkey, but its contribution to drowsiness after Thanksgiving dinner is dubious at best.
+Some have even delved into it further, ascertaining that turkey’s L-Tryptophan content is supposedly responsible for making them feel tired following a Thanksgiving feast.
+There’s definitely L-Tryptophan in turkey, but its contribution to Thanksgiving dinner drowsiness is dubious at best.

 What is L-Tryptophan?